Shifted Poisson structures on differentiable stacks: 2-term complexes over a differentiable stack

+Let us remark that the homotopy $\Gamma_1$-modules $(\ec_1,D_1)$ and $(\ec_1',D_1')$ are then, respectively, Morita equivalent to $(\ec_2,D_2)$ and $(\ec_2',D_2')$.
+The following result is easily obtained combining Lemma \ref{VB_chain_homotopy_2} (ii) with Proposition \ref{prop:MoritaAndHomotMorphism}. \begin{proposition} VB-groupoid morphisms which are equivalent as generalized VB-morphisms as in Definition \ref{bitorsor_equivalence_of_VB_morphism} give rise to equivalent morphisms between their Morita equivalent 2-term homotopy groupoid modules in the sense of Definition \ref{generalized_VB_homotopy_bis}. \end{proposition}

 \begin{definition} Let $\XX$ be a differentiable stack.
-A morphism between 2-term complexes over $\XX$ is a homotopy equivalent class, in the sense of Definition \ref{generalized_VB_homotopy_bis}, of morphisms between Morita equivalent 2-term homotopy groupoid modules. \end{definition}
+A morphism between 2-term complexes over $\XX$ is an equivalence class of morphisms with respect to a bitorsor (in the sense of Definition \ref{generalized_VB_homotopy_bis}) between Morita equivalent 2-term homotopy $\Gamma$-modules. \end{definition}

-It is clear that the 2-term complexes over a given differentiable stack $\XX$ is a category.
-Taking into account the Gracia-Saz-Mehta dictionary, as detailed in Section \ref{dictionary}, the following is immediate.

-\begin{proposition} Homotopic VB-groupoid morphisms in the sense of Definition \ref{generalized_VB_homotopy} give rise to homotopic morphisms between their Morita equivalent 2-term homotopy groupoid modules in the sense of Definition \ref{generalized_VB_homotopy_bis}. \end{proposition}

-Therefore, we have the following \begin{corollary} An homotopy equivalent class of VB-groupoid morphisms in the sense of Definition \ref{generalized_VB_homotopy_bis} induces a morphism of the corresponding 2-term complexes over the stack. \end{corollary}
+\begin{corollary} An equivalence class of VB-groupoid morphisms as generalized VB-morphisms with respect to a bitorsor (see Definition \ref{bitorsor_equivalence_of_VB_morphism}) induces a morphism of the corresponding 2-term complexes over the stack. \end{corollary}